whitehaven/Spherodidact/README.md

 The finished product will:
 ### pyglet phase:
-- [ ] draw a few different shapes
+- [x] draw a few different shapes
-- [ ] draw a few shapes that have multicolored blending effects
+- [cancel] draw a few shapes that have multicolored blending effects (requires heavy recoding of primitives.py)
 - [ ] move the shapes both linearly and rotationally
 - [ ] show color-changing animation effects wholly and on multicolored blending shapes